jeffreylancaster/game-of-thrones/README.md

 #### Script Search: `search/mongodb/`

-- A simple search interface to explore the words spoken on _Game of Thrones_, including text and translations in Dothraki, Valyrian, etc. and who says each line.<br>[Search the database](https://game-of-thrones-script.herokuapp.com) || [Explore the code](https://github.com/jeffreylancaster/game-of-thrones/blob/master/search/mongodb/)
+- A simple search interface to explore the words spoken on _Game of Thrones_, including who says each line and text and translations in Dothraki, Valyrian, etc.<br>[Search the database](https://game-of-thrones-script.herokuapp.com) || [Explore the code](https://github.com/jeffreylancaster/game-of-thrones/blob/master/search/mongodb/)

 ## Visualizations